ccdc-opensource/csd-python-api-scripts/scripts/packing_similarity_dendrogram/ReadMe.md

 -dt 0.25, --dist_tol 0.
 Fractional tolerance for distances (0.0 - 1.0) used by
 packing similarity.
+-pd 5, --pad_length 5
+pad right hand side of plot to make room for structure names
 ```

 ## Basic usage (in a command prompt):